ElmerCSC/elmer-elmag/InductionHeating/README.md

 # Induction heating

 Example for 3D steady-state induction heating modeling.
-ElmerSolver based on [this commit (Oct 7, 2022)](https://github.com/ElmerCSC/elmerfem/commit/0ff29c7213bfe81ab9f79de7650118d69bec1ab4) or newer is required to run all cases.
+ElmerSolver based on [this commit (Oct 7, 2022)](https://github.com/ElmerCSC/elmerfem/commit/0ff29c7213bfe81ab9f79de7650118d69bec1ab4) or later is required to run all cases.

 ## Setup

 ### Geometry

 The setup consists of a graphite cylinder in an open massive copper coil.
-The mesh is generated using Gmsh and consists of 228962 tetrahedra.
+The mesh is generated using Gmsh and consists of 228,962 tetrahedra.
 The skin layer of the current on the coil surface is not resolved.

 ![setup](./images/setup-inductionheating.png)

 The coil inner diameter is 140 mm, the graphite cylinder has a diameter of 120 mm and height of 50 mm.
 The surrounding domain has a diameter of 263 mm and height of 383 mm.
-The model is derived from the geometry shown in [this paper](https://doi.org/10.1016/j.jcrysgro.2022.126750).
+The model is similar to the geometry shown in [this paper](https://doi.org/10.1016/j.jcrysgro.2022.126750).

 ### Electromagnetical simulation parameters